 WordPress does have a plugin called WooCommerce that you can use to set up a shop, but I personally think it's overly complicated and more of a hassle than an asset to your business.
 Other than Shopify as an alternative, you can use Etsy.
 It's fantastic if you sell handmade goods and has expanded recently to work well with digital downloads as well.

-The platform with the most user friendly shop is definitely Squarespace.
+The platform with the most user friendly shop is definitely Squarespace or Webflow.
 They make selling items simple and keep track of your sales, inventory, and so much more, all integrated right on your website.
 You get automatic payments from Stripe (they process your customers cards and deposit the money to your account).
-It’s a great choice if you want to use as little business apps as you can.
+It's a great choice if you want to use as little business apps as you can.

 SSL Certificates and Legal Pages